-After a two-year hiatus, the Due South concert series is returning to the Jerry Garcia Amphitheater in McLaren Park this summer!
+The popular Due South concert series returns to the Jerry Garcia Amphitheater in McLaren Park this summer!
 For their third season, Due South has expanded to a four-concert slate with a fantastic and eclectic lineup.
-The free public concert series hosted by SF Parks Alliance and Noise Pop will feature live music, local food, and free bike valet courtesy of the SF Bicycle Coalition.
+The free public concert series hosted by SF Parks Alliance and Noise Pop will feature live music and local food in SF’s second-largest park.

 Built in 1970, the amphitheater and has hosted countless performances over the years.
-Celebrated for its beautiful setting and acoustics, it recently underwent a nearly $1.5M in renovations.
+Celebrated for its beautiful setting and acoustics, it recently underwent nearly $1.5M in renovations.
 In 2006 the Greek-style theater was renamed in honor of Grateful Dead icon Jerry Garcia, who grew up in the Excelsior district.
 In addition to Due South, you can check it out for the popular Jerry Day celebration in his honor on August 5, 2023.